xwp/wp-menu-customizer-voldemortensen/readme.txt

 === Menu Customizer ===
-Contributors: celloexpressions
+Contributors: celloexpressions, wordpressdotorg
-Tags: menus, custom menus, customizer, theme customizer, gsoc Requires at least: 4.0-beta1
+Tags: menus, custom menus, customizer, theme customizer, gsoc Requires at least: 4.0
 Tested up to: 4.0
-Stable tag: 0.0.6
+Stable tag: 0.1
-Description: Manage and live-preview your Custom Menus with the Customizer.
-GSoC Project in ALPHA development.
+Description: Manage your Menus in the Customizer.
+GSoC Project & WordPress core feature-plugin.
 License: GPLv2

 == Description ==
-This plugin is a WordPress Google Summer of Code 2014 project.
+This plugin is a WordPress Google Summer of Code 2014 project, soon to be a WordPress core feature-plugin.
 See the <a href="http://make.wordpress.org/core/tag/menu-customizer/">updates on Make WordPress Core</a> for more information.

 The Menu Customizer adds custom menu management to the Customizer.
 It is not fully functional and in alpha development until further notice; please don't try to run it on a production site.
-The plugin requires WordPress 4.0 beta 1 or higher, as it utilizes new functionalities added in 4.0.
-Once the plugin hits version 0.1, it will be at the initial feature-complete stage and ready for full testing.
-Until then, consider it a preview of things to come, but don't expect things to be at 100% :)
+The plugin requires WordPress 4.0 and PHP 5.3 or higher.
+It is mostly feature-complete and ready for testing, although there are known issues around adding new menus (requires some core work) and working with submenus (try the reorder mode, not drag-and-drop for now).
+Adding menus items could use some work as well, and is likely to have issues on sites with a large number of posts.

-Menu Customizer currently requires PHP 5.3 or higher.
+If you're interested in contributing to this project, stay tuned to http://make.wordpress.org/core for updates.

 = Core Patches =
-Several improvements to the Customizer are also in the works as a part of this project, in the form of core patches (for example, the Panels API).
+Several improvements to the Customizer are also in the works as a part of the GSoC portion of this project, in the form of core patches (for example, the Panels API).
 See <a href="http://make.wordpress.org/core/2014/07/08/customizer-improvements-in-4-0/">Customizer Improvements in 4.0</a>, and an upcomming Customizer Roadmap for details.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin adder OR